kumpeapps/KKid/README.md

 ### Search Movies Module
 -   This module will allow you to search movies.
 By clicking on the movie you can pull up the [Movie Details Screen](https://github.com/justinkumpe/KKid#movie-details-screen).

 ###### NOTE: The movie search blocks movies labeled as adult.
 BUT this database is controlled by TMDb and the developer of KKid has no controll over it's content.
-For this reason the Movie Search feature is not enabled by default and a parent/admin must enable this feature per user.
+For this reason the Movie Search feature is not enabled by default and a parent/admin must enable this feature per user

 #### Movie Details Screen
 -   This screen will show you details for the selected movie including Release date, overview, and rating